OpenBattTools/maccor-utility/README.md

 This repository contains utility tools for processing Maccor battery tester data.

 ## Legal notice
+"Maccor" is a trademark of Maccor, Inc. This repository and its developers don't claim ownership of the trademark or intend to infringe copyright or proprietary rights.

-This repository is not affiliated with [Maccor, Inc.](http://www.maccor.com/) or any of its subsidiaries.
+The software in this repository is not affiliated with [Maccor, Inc.](http://www.maccor.com/) or any of its subsidiaries.
+The software is not endorsed by Maccor, Inc. or any of its subsidiaries.
 The software is provided as is and without any warranty.
-The software is not endorsed by Maccor, Inc. or any of its subsidiaries.

 ## Disclaimer
 This is a work in progress.
 The code is not yet fully tested and may contain bugs.
 Use at your own risk.